 So, you found an apartment that you’re in love with, and now you’re ready to apply.
 Sweet!
 Now let’s get down to business.
 It’s incredibly important to have all the necessary paperwork lined up ahead of time so that the application process runs smoothly.
 Being prepared with the right paperwork often makes the difference between landing the apartment and getting beat out by a competitor.
 Follow this rental apartment paperwork checklist to help guarantee you’ll get approved.

 - Employment letter on company letterhead stating your job title, job functions, salary and length of employment

 The credit check fee is generally non-refundable whether your application is approved or denied.
-However, the amount may transferable to another apartment.
-Ask your broker (if you are using one) if you can transfer the fee if needed.
+However, the amount may transferable to another apartment application.
+Ask your broker if you can transfer the fee.